UOA-CS732-SE750-Students-2024/project-group-playful-penguins/README.md

 We have also efficiently utilized React to construct our single-page application by creating reusable components.

 For backend communications, we have used the Express library along with axios and fetch for making requests to backend endpoints.
+Mongoose library was used to communicate with MongoDB.

-Mongoose was incorporated as demonstrated in the course lectures, and we utilized Jest, vitest and react testing libraries.
+As for testing, we utilized Jest, supertest, vitest and react testing libraries.

 ## 2. Application of further learning beyond the scope of course material